ycrc/ycrc.github.io/docs/clusters-at-yale/applications/compile.md

 You may find that software compiled on newer compute nodes will fail with the error `Illegal instruction (core dumped)`.
 This includes R/Python libraries that include code that compiles from source.
 To remedy this issue make sure to always either:

 * Build or install software on the oldest available nodes.
 You can ensure you are on the oldest hardware by specifying the `oldest` feature (`--constraint oldest`) in your job submission.
 * Require that your jobs running the software in question request similar hardware to their build environment.
-If your software needs newer instructions using `avx2` as a constraint will probably work.
+If your software needs newer instructions using `avx512` as a constraint will probably work, but limit the pool of nodes your job can run on.

 Either way, you will want to control where your jobs run with [job constraints](/clusters-at-yale/job-scheduling/resource-requests/#features-and-constraints).